pionxzh/Pornhub.js/doc/DOCUMENT.md

 Check [Search](./Search.md) for more information.

 # Get Token
-This method is used to get the token for pornhub's internal api.
+This method is used to get the token for pornhub's internal API.

 For now, this token is only used for [autoComplete](./Search.md#autocomplete) and [searchModel](./Search.md#model-search).
 \
-This library will automatically get token if it is not set.
+This library will automatically get a token if it is not set.

 *(optional)* You can cache this token to avoid frequent requests.\
 I'm not sure about the expiration time though.